Central Cambria Attendance

 - Any absence for which a written parental excuse is submitted within three days of the student's return to school.

 - For elementary students, a maximum of ten (10) days of cumulative absence verified by parent notes will be permitted during a school year.
-All absences beyond the eleventh day will require a physician's note.
+All absences beyond the tenth day will require a physician's note.

-- For middle school and high school students, a maximum of ten (10) days of cumulative absence verified by parent notes will be permitted during a school year.
-All absences beyond the eleventh day will require a physician's note.
+- For middle school and high school students, a maximum of eight (8) days of cumulative absence verified by parent notes will be permitted during a school year.
+All absences beyond the eighth day will require a physician's note.

 Cumulative Unexcused/Unlawful Absences